 Lead

-Lead is suitable for storing Corrosive liquids.
+Lead is suitable for storing corrosive liquids.
 The architect uses lead in stained glass windows and for roofs.

 Cobalt